bluemorpho-blip/cornucopia/README.md

 #### 12/09/2019
   finished coding the project.  now it's testing, fixing typos,
   and working on the css to make it look pretty.
+#### 12/12/2019
+  after a coupple busy days, progress was made this evening.
+Background image was added, pilgrim image added to layout and debugged.
+Some
+  navigation in the CRUD MVC was established.